So you’re planning an event on the Indiana University Bloomington campus—but you’re a student, not an event planner. You’ve come to the right place.

 In the search filter, select the appropriate option under “Building.”
 Note that outdoor locations are listed in the SILC Outdoor Space “building.”

-To see the largest number of rooms or spaces, do not use the “Features” filter.
+To see the largest number of rooms or locations, do not use the “Features” filter.

 Events shown to The Public are visible to anyone on the internet, with or without an IU login.
 These events are also displayed on the IU Events Calendar.